 - Fees.
 There are usually up-front fees when applying for a line of credit, as well as fees each time the business draws from the line.
 These fees must be taken into account when calculating the overall benefit of the line of credit.

 - Repayment schedules.
 Schedules fluctuate based on the total amount drawn from the line of credit and the variable interest rate, so it is important to understand how to budget for repayment when you actually use the line.

 - Tax Issues.
 The interest paid on a line of credit does not automatically qualify as a tax deduction.
 Supporting documentation is typically needed to prove that the funds from a line of credit were used for business expenses before interest can be deducted.
 Consult a business tax advisor for more information.

 A Line of Credit is a Flexible Opportunity Tool

-SunTrust understands the opportunity costs of business decisions, and offers short and long-term capital solutions that can help you seize opportunities as well as weather unexpected cash needs.
-A line of credit is both an opportunity tool and a safety net – providing you easy and affordable access to cash when you need it.
+SunTrust understands the opportunity costs of business decisions, and offers short and long-term capital solutions that can help seize opportunities as well as weather unexpected cash needs.
+A line of credit is both an opportunity tool and a safety net – providing easy and affordable access to cash when needed.

-It is not a long term funding strategy, and not necessarily for large purchases, but when used strategically for short-term capital needs, a line of credit may be the key to keeping your business healthy and growing.
-Ask your SunTrust banker how we can help you grow and strengthen your business today.
+It is not a long term funding strategy, and not necessarily for large purchases, but when used strategically for short-term capital needs, a line of credit may be the key to keeping a business healthy and growing.
+Ask a SunTrust banker how we can help grow and strengthen businesses today.